Open Travel Guide

 Gorilla and chimp permits must be booked through RDB at rdb.rw — book 6-12 months ahead for peak season.
 Canopy walkway bookable through RDB.

-What is the best time of year to visit attractions in Rwanda?
+When is the best season to visit attractions in Rwanda?

 June-September (main dry season) for gorilla trekking, wildlife viewing, and all outdoor activities.
 December-February (short dry season) is also excellent with fewer tourists.